Chisel-blocks/halfband_interpolator/README.md

-Dependencies to similar submodules are defined with the function gitSubmoduleHashSnapshotVersion and with the dependency definitions `libraryDependencies += "edu.berkeley.cs" %% "hbwif" % gitSubmoduleHashSnapshotVersion(modulename")`
+Dependencies to similar submodules are defined with the function gitSubmoduleHashSnapshotVersion and with the dependency definitions `libraryDependencies += "edu.berkeley.cs" %% "modulename" % gitSubmoduleHashSnapshotVersion("modulename")`

 This dependency is satisfied only if there is a locallly published (sbt publishLocal) submodule with the submodule hash of the current git submodule.